kabirjaipal/discordjs-base-handler/README.md

 # Hi, I'm Kabir! 👋

-I'm a Discord Bot Developer and here is mine Discord Music Bot
+I'm a Discord Bot Developer and here is mine bot handler

-# Advance Discord Music Bot
+# Discord.JS V14 Handler

-a discord music bot with many commands , buttons , 24/7 , autresume ,etc
+a discord.js handler which support slash commands , message commands , events and more...

 ## **Installation | How to use the Bot**